afetter/ng2-date-countdown/README.md

  `[divider]: Choose what you want to divide the dates with `

- `[showZeros]: Choose if you want to show a zero before the number '01 Days'`
+ `[showZero]: Choose if you want to show a zero before the number '01 Days'`

  In your html template: